 Egypt always was and still is the most fruitful country in the world.
 The harvest, which is almost certain there, and by much exceeds the wants of the inhabitants, occasioned great quantities of corn to be amassed there, which in barren years were the resource of the Arabians, the Canaanites, the Syrians, and the Greeks.
 Travelers whom need or curiosity had drawn thither, and the Phenicians especially, who inhabited but a small maritime coast near mount Libanus, and had no granary so certain as Egypt, were all equally struck with the polity that reigned in every part of that beautiful country, with the gentle temper of the inhabitants, the mysterious outside of the ceremonies and feasts which were with much pomp celebrated there, and finally with the plenty which they looked upon as miraculous in a country where it never rained.
 The notion they had of that river whose source remained concealed, and whose overflowings seemed to them contrary to the common course of nature, made them say, that God himself poured these beneficial waters on Egypt.
 (Fluvius à Deo missus.
 Odyss.
 4.)
-The Egyptians represented this marvel by the figure of God, that is, by a sun out of whose mouth a river sprung; † and the foreigners as applied to this beauty, and having in the other a knotted stati effected by serpent.-
+The Egyptians represented this marvel by the figure of God, that in. by a sun out of whose mouth a river sprung ; † and the foreigners as banks.